Aeronautics/aero/README.txt

 	                        default: []

+	  -i, --invalidate-cache
-	  -i, --invalidate-cache                         Clear the search cache and enquire anew from the package managers.
+	                        Clear the search cache and enquire anew from the package managers.

 	                        default: False

 	  ---, --pass-through PASSTHRU
-	                        Passthru arguments to be added as argumennts to the package manager's command execution.
+	                        Passthru arguments to be added as arguments to the package manager's command execution.
 Enclose the
 	                        arguments in quotes to distinguish them from others.

 	                        default: None

 	  -c, --completion {bash,zsh}
-	                        Command outo completion is supported for both bash and zsh.
+	                        Command auto completion is supported for both bash and zsh.
 The result from the completion option can be appended to your .profile or simply using eval. ex. ` aero --completion zsh >> ~/.profile` Remember to